cowprotocol/token-allocation/README.md

-!!! **ATTENTION - THIS REPO HAS BEEN ARCHIVED - ALL FUTURE DEVELOPMENT WILL OCCUR HERE: https://github.com/cowprotocol/token-allocation** !!!
+!!!
+THIS REPO HAS BEEN ARCHIVED (no longer undergoing active development)!!!

 # Table of Contents